gkossakowski/gkossakowski.github.io/content/posts/2020-08-06---The-slim-shady-year-part-one.md

 And more importantly, nothing was turning up in the "hamstring injuries lead to adductor issues" category.
 I decided to continue sitting in the library, but my reading list expanded with books on elite athletes.
-I was interested in ahtlete's medical teams in the hope of finding leads to other doctors.
+I was interested in athlete's medical teams in the hope of finding leads to other doctors.
 I researched and called clinics in Dubai, Abu Dabi, Tokyo, Quebec, and Toronto.
 To no avail.
 Once I got over front desk workers - to the actual doctors - the conversation always ended either of two ways.
 One way was "we don't think we